cljfx/cljfx/README.md

 - `:url` prop of web view will call `load` method on this view's web engine

-#### No local state
+#### No local mutable state

-One thing that is easy to do in react/reagent, but actually complects things, is local state: every component can have it's own mutable state that lives independently from overall app state.
+One thing that is easy to do in react/reagent, but actually complects things, is local mutable state: every component can have it's own mutable state that lives independently from overall app state.
 This makes reasoning about state of the app harder: you need to take lots of small pieces into account.
 Another problem is this state is unreliable, because it is only here when a component is here.
 And if it gets recreated, for example, after closing some panel it resides in and reopening it back, this state will be lost.
 Sometimes we want this behavior, sometimes we don't, and it's possible to choose whether this state will be retained or not only if it's a part of a global app state.

 #### No controlled props